Arthur Adams (singer): Professional career

 During the latter 1970s, Adams changed style and played soul.
-In 1981 he had a surprise hit called You Got the Floor which reached number 1 in the UK disco chart that year and 38 in the UK singles chart.
-Indeed, in the UK it was the one 12" single track released on RCA records that he will be remembered by.
+In 1981 he had a surprise hit called "You Got the Floor" which reached number 1 in the UK disco chart that year and number 38 in the UK singles chart.
 He also recorded more solo albums, but in the 1980s he returned to his blues roots, occasionally working as a session guitarist for various groups.
-After tiring of session work, in 1985 Adams became the bassist for Nina Simone on her 1995 European tour as well as recording on and contributing songs to the Nina's Back album.
+After tiring of session work, in 1985 Adams became the bassist for Nina Simone on her 1985 European tour as well as recording on and contributing songs to the Nina's Back album.

 In 1986, he recorded a session for a Church's Fried Chicken commercial, with harpist Chris Smith.
 By 1987, Adams was fronting his own blues band, and again performing live.
 He wrote two songs, which appeared on for B.B.
 King's 1992 album There is Always One More Time.
 Adams became a bandleader at B. B. King's blues club in Los Angeles, often performing with drummer James Gadson.

 Adams recorded a version of Ann Peebles soul classic "I Can't Stand the Rain" for the movie Town And Country.
 He performed at the St. Louis Blues Heritage Festival in August 1997, and in November at the Utrecht Blues Estafette in The Netherlands.

 In 1999, he released the album Back on Track, his first solo release in 20 years.
 B.B.
 King guested on the album on guitar.
 This was his first release on the Blind Pig record label.
 Adams wrote eight out of the eleven tracks, combining the three styles of gospel, blues and soul.
 Tracks include two duets with King ("Got You Next To Me" and "The Long Haul") – both composed by Adams and Will Jennings.

 In 2004, he released Soul of the Blues.

-In September 2012 he released a two-song single called "Feet Back in the Door" produced by multi-Grammy Award-winning musician Keb' Mo'.
+In September 2012, he released an EP called Feet Back in the Door, which was produced by Keb' Mo'.
+In 2019, he released an album called To Make You Feel Good.
+In 2023, Adams released Kick Up Some Dust.
+In 2023, he also released a single "Last Night", which was produced by Fernando Perdomo and was a cover of the hit song by Morgan Wallen.